 It also provides the ability to access data from almost anywhere, the opportunity to explore models using VR, the ability to integrate into several other popular BIM systems, and supports the majority of existing CAD software via plugins – Revit, AutoCAD, Tekla, and Vectorworks, to name a few.

 TAD is a somewhat unique approach to BIM architectural software for several reasons.
 For one, it is extremely old by current world standards, and it’s also said to be made exclusively for architects.
-TAD’s creators claim that other solutions on the market are more about engineering and less about architecture in the first place.
+TAD’s creators claim that other architecture computer programs on the market are more about engineering and less about architecture in the first place.

 This is why TAD can be used to create a building’s concept, without the need for unnecessary details about actually creating one in the first place.
 TAD incorporates many different designing elements from scratch and gives a holistic solution for all of your architectural needs.

 Concept3D is a comprehensive software platform that provides 3D renderings of interactive maps and VR-enabled tours.
-At its core, it is a multifunctional enterprise platform that offers wayfinding, virtual engagement, accessibility customization, space planning, and advanced data integration.
+At its core, it is a multifunctional architecture planning software that offers wayfinding, virtual engagement, accessibility customization, and advanced data integration.
 Concept3D’s team is also extremely responsive and helpful, providing support to its clients at a moment’s notice if the need arises.

 Lumion is a dedicated piece of software for architects that offers mainly visualization and 3D rendering as its main features.
 It claims to have compatibility with models from multiple different modeling systems, such as Revit, 3DS Max, Rhino, and ArchiCAD, and offers stylish effects, realistic models, and a multitude of materials/objects from the built-in content library.
 One of the most significant selling points of Lumion is the ability to work with it without architectural skills as a prerequisite, which allows everyone to start creating panoramas and images in no time.